“Man Who Eats”

 The Cannibalist Manifesto

-Some of the techniques Tarsila employed in painting Abaporú were also in dialogue with the works of the French Cubist painter Fernand Léger, with whom she had briefly studied in 1923.
-Between 1918 and 1923 (known as his “mechanical” period), many of Léger’s paintings featured machine-like forms and tubular figures.
-In Three Women, Léger achieved a sense of volume in the bodies of human figures by creating dark shading contouring their rounded bodies.
+Some of the techniques Tarsila employed in painting Abaporú were in dialogue with the works of French painter Fernand Léger, with whom she had briefly studied in 1923.
+Between 1918–1923, what has become known as his “mechanical” period, many of Léger’s paintings presented machine-like forms and tubular figures.
+In such paintings as Three Women, Léger achieved a sense of volume in the human figures by creating dark shading contouring their rounded bodies.
 In Abaporú, Tarsila employs a similar technique.
 The figure’s sinuous body is outlined in darker tones, and Tarsila’s brushstrokes become lightest in color towards the middle of his right arm and foot.
 While Léger often applied this technique to create sleek, curved bodies in relationship to gridded backgrounds that recall machine-made built environments, Tarsila brings this modernist style into conversation with Brazil’s organic landscapes.

 Scholars have proposed a number of visual and literary sources Tarsila may have drawn upon in imagining Abaporú’s distorted form.
 Art historians Carol Damian and Regina Teixeira de Barros, for instance, have suggested that the figure’s enlarged single foot may reference mythological creatures called sciapods.
 Accounts by ancient Greek authors described sciapods as small men said to live in hot climates, who had only one leg and could use their giant foot to shade themselves from the sun, such as we see represented in a woodcut in the Nuremberg Chronicle.